near/NEPs/text/0000-near-shell.md

 - What parts of the design do you expect to resolve through the NEP process before this gets merged?

-aloha - remove all the stuff about ~/.near
+TODO: - remove all the stuff about ~/.near

 NEAR developers must weigh in on the impact of including validator node configuration.
 Also, the `~/.near` directory is currently created by `nearcore`.
 Decisions must be made about whether or not NEAR's configuration should be managed by `near-shell` instead of whenever a validator node is executed.